kaylezy/Eshop/README.md

 # Eshop

-Eshop refers to an ecommerce platform, which allows individuals, creator, business or companies to buy and sell goods or services online through their own websites or other channels.
+Eshop refers to an ecommerce platform, which allows individuals, creator, business and companies to buy and sell goods or services online through their own websites or other channels.

+To check out the app, go through this link: https://eshop-platform.netlify.app/